swapnil-linux/php-app/README.md

 # php-app
-Sample PHP Code which connected to mysqldb to get list of friends.
+Sample PHP Code which connects to mysqldb to get list of friends.

 ### use the below to create table and insert records